 In the summer, the entire city spends most of every day outdoors, or so it seems, and you should too.
 Go swimming in Lake Washington, either from the T Dock in Leschi, where there is almost always a band of beautiful people drinking rosé, or from Madrona Beach, which has a handy bathhouse and lots of sand to keep the kids happy.

 If you are looking to hang out at a bar, try Nacho Borracho in Capitol Hill.
 DO NOT miss the avocado margarita there, which comes from one of a half-dozen slushie machines behind the bar.
 They also have classic cocktails like Negroni and El Diablo on tap.
-If you need a late-night snack, step up to the window at the back of the room and order delicious tacos from Neon Taco.

 WHERE TO SHOP: